 Recyclables must be washed and separated, placed in plastic bags and tied shut.

 Recycling should be placed curbside prior to 7:00 AM the day of recycling.

 **REMEMBER - NO GARBAGE SHOULD BE PLACED WITH THE RECYCLING**

 Jan 11th Feb 8th March 8th April 12th May 10th June 14th July 12th August 9th Sept 13th Oct 11th Nov 8th Dec 13th

 HARD TO RECYCLE ITEMS

 Best Buy is accepting many of these types of items at no cost to the resident.
-Some restrictions apply so please call 570-372-2639 if you have any questions.
+They don't take TVs or monitors.
+Call 570-372-2639 if you have any questions.
 Limit 3 items per visit.

-If you have gently used computers, monitors, keyboards and cables consider donating them to an organization like MeGive 570-524-6894.
+If you have gently used computers, monitors, keyboards and cables consider donating them to an organization like MeGive 570-524-6894 om Lewisburg.
 MeGive's goal is to redeploy and recycle computers and other tech gear to families, businesses and non-profits in Central Pennsylvania who are in need.